110kc3/reddit-video-gen/README.md

 ### Prerequisites

 ### For local usage
+(currently local usage is not working, hovewer below are still needed for cloud application to work)
-1. Register with Reddit to create and API application [here](https://www.reddit.com/prefs/apps/)
+1. Register with Reddit to create and Script API application [here](https://www.reddit.com/prefs/apps/) and fill your secrets in Secrets/reddit_secrets.py
 2. Youtube account
-3. GCP account with enabled [YouTube Data API](https://developers.google.com/youtube/v3) You will need to create YouTube app on GCP and then authenticate to it... you will also need client_secrets_desktop.json in order to even connect to GCP from your account.
+3. GCP account on the same email as Youtube account with enabled [YouTube Data API](https://developers.google.com/youtube/v3) You will need to create YouTube app on GCP and then authenticate to it... you will also need client_secrets_desktop.json in order to even connect to GCP from your account.
 4. AWS account* (this is needed for the voiceover voice I used, you could swap if for something else, but I found the Joanna voice to be the best for these type of videos)

 ### Additional for cloud usage and complete automation
+4. AWS account:
-4. AWS account* - currently the code uses AWS buckets for all files handling, thus you will need to create couple of buckets on AWS.
-The script was tested on shitty 1gb Ubuntu VM, it can take up to an hour for a video to be generated.
+- currently the code uses AWS buckets for all files handling, thus you will need to create couple of buckets on AWS.
+The script was tested on 1CPU-1GB Ubuntu VM, it can take up to an hour for a video to be generated.
-(you could use diferent provider, but aws is cheap af for this kind of project)
+(you could use diferent provider, but aws is free on that vm)

-### Set up your secrets
+### AWS: Set up the buckets

+1. Create buckets and update their name in config.ini

+BackgroundVideosBucket: Bucket that will keep background videos that will be used in background of the created videos (duh) Important to note that videos need to be already in vertical format.
+Used videos will be deleted from this bucket so this needs to be filled up after running the script few times.
+ADD your background videos into it.

+UsedBackgroundVideosBucket:
+This is additional bucket for background videos if the ones in previous bucket will be empty, this one is not cleared after background video is used.

+OutputVideosBucket:
+If the video will not be uploaded to youtube it will be sent to this bucket.

+YoutubeOutputVideosBucket:
+If the video will be uploaded to youtube it will be sent to this bucket. (the idea was then to implement tiktok and facebook replication, without the need to create videos again - this was not implemented)

+IDsOfCreatedVideosBucket:
+If the video will be uploaded to youtube this bucket will receive .txt file with tittle, id, description and tags of the uploaded video.
+Script first checks this bucket for already created videos and exludes it from the pool of the videos that it's able to create.

+Another bucket, not in config.ini:
+- Upload your secrets to SECRETS-BUCKET (yes I know this is bad practise, seemed cheaper than to use secret manager)

+Bucket will need to contain 2 files, already in a folder:
 Secrets/aws_secrets.py
 AWS_ACCESS_KEY_ID =
 AWS_SECRET_ACCESS_KEY =